Director, Human Resources - Client Services

 Financial assistance concerning attendance at non-compulsory residential schools

-Financial assistance for attendance at non-compulsory residential schools for categories A or B may be approved by the Associate Director (Strategic Services), Human Resources Department , provided the content covered in the residential school is relevant to the duties of the staff member.
+Financial assistance for attendance at non-compulsory residential schools for categories A or B may be approved by Client Services, Human Resources, provided the content covered in the residential school is relevant to the duties of the staff member.

-Staff members seeking to appeal against a decision made upon any matter relating to the granting of Study Assistance shall refer the matter to the Associate Director (Strategic Services), Human Resources Department in the first instance.
+Staff members seeking to appeal against a decision made upon any matter relating to the granting of Study Assistance shall refer the matter to Client Services, Human Resources in the first instance.

-The Associate Director (Strategic Services), Human Resources Department, with the Executive Director, Human Resources shall seek to resolve the issue with the staff member and the respective manager.
+The Director, Human Resources - Client Services with the Vice-President (People) and Chief People Officer shall seek to resolve the issue with the staff member and the respective manager.
 Failing this, the staff member may make use of the University's grievance resolution procedures (B/10.1 Staff complaints).

 |10.07.18||All||Vice-Chancellor and President||Revised policy to include department name change from Corporate Finance to Finance Resource Management|